Robotics Engineer Visa Sponsorship Jobs in Michigan

 Which visa types are most common for robotics engineer roles in Michigan?

-The H-1B is the most common visa for robotics engineers in Michigan, as the role qualifies as a specialty occupation requiring at least a bachelor's degree in robotics, mechanical engineering, electrical engineering, or a closely related field.
+The H-1B visa is the most common visa for robotics engineers in Michigan, as the role qualifies as a specialty occupation requiring at least a bachelor's degree in robotics, mechanical engineering, electrical engineering, or a closely related field.
 Candidates with extraordinary ability in robotics research may qualify for the O-1A.
-Some university-affiliated roles at institutions like the University of Michigan may offer J-1 or TN visa pathways depending on the applicant's nationality.
+Some university-affiliated roles at institutions like the University of Michigan may offer J-1 visa or TN visa pathways depending on the applicant's nationality.

 Which cities in Michigan have the most robotics engineer sponsorship jobs?